NetGent: Agent-Based Automation of Network Application Workflows: Appendix / Supplemental Material

 \subsection{Language and API Integration}

-LangChain \cite{LangChain} provides core capabilities for model input/output, tool invocation, and message abstraction, standardizing interactions with Gemini models via \texttt{SystemMessage} and \texttt{HumanMessage}.
-LangGraph implements a control-flow layer, composing agent behaviors into state-machine workflows, and is primarily utilized in our Browser Agent, which includes environment observation, multi-step planning, and code generation and execution.
-VertexAI enables access to LLMs on Google Cloud, allowing the use of Gemini 2.5 chat models \cite{Gemini25Our} through \texttt{langchain-google-vertexai} wrapper.
+Our system’s architecture is built by composing several key technologies.
+The foundational layer for interacting with LLMs is standardized using core LangChain \cite{LangChain} abstractions, such as \texttt{SystemMessage} and \texttt{HumanMessage} for model inputs and tool invocation.
+We specifically access Google's Gemini 2.5 chat models \cite{Gemini25Our} through the VertexAI platform, which is integrated as a backend via the \texttt{langchain-google-vertexai} wrapper.
+While LangChain provides the core communication components, we use LangGraph as the control-flow layer to orchestrate the Browser Agent's complex behavior.
+LangGraph allows us to define the agent's logic, which is essential for managing its multi-step processes of environment observation, planning, and code generation and execution.

 To enhance the Web Agent’s capabilities and efficiency, we incorporated several key open-source contributions.
 Notably, we integrated the DOM Marker code from Browser Use \cite{browser_use2024} to implement Set-of-Mark (SoM) prompting \cite{yangSetofMarkPromptingUnleashes2023}, enabling precise interaction with web elements via visual markers.
 We also adopted the Planner, Replanner, and Executor prompts from Plan-and-Act \cite{erdoganPlanandActImprovingPlanning2025}, allowing the agent to decompose complex tasks into structured planning phases followed by systematic execution.
 These integrations provide a robust foundation that leverages proven open-source techniques while supporting the unique requirements of \sys{}, facilitating reliable and scalable automation of complex web workflows.